 I have studied and reviewed children’s and young adult (YA) literature for almost 20 years.
 I currently review for Magpies Magazine and Reading Time.
 Working in libraries has enabled me keep up to date with what young people read and what makes a good book, for all ages.
-I currently work in a boys’ secondary school library.

 While I specialise in all areas of literature for children and teens, my favourite areas include postmodern picturebooks and YA literature.
 I have written courses for the University of Southern Queensland and taught these courses online.